 Physical automation technologies include everything from autonomous mobile robots (AMRs) to driverless automated guided vehicles (AGVs) to automated storage and retrieval systems (ASRs).
 Each type of automation offers a host of efficiency gains while vastly improving warehouse performance.

 Warehouses have one of highest worker turnover rates of all industries, at an unsettling 36 percent, according to the Bureau of Labor Statistics.
 Automation eliminates many mundane and repetitive manual tasks, both from a business process and physical labor standpoint.
 This frees up workers from the accounting and management departments all the way to the warehouse floor to focus on more challenging tasks.

-Not only will workers be more engaged and happy after automation, they also will be able to focus on core business initiatives, planning and growth strategies.
+Not only will workers be more engaged and happy after automation, but they also will be able to focus on core business initiatives, planning, and growth strategies.
 Automation also makes workers' tasks easier and safer, which will boost overall productivity without the need to raise headcount.

 Warehouse automation solutions offer a return on investment within months, making them an attractive investment for businesses of all sizes.
 And because of increased productivity and efficiencies, automation helps reduce overhead while increasing throughput.

-Automating business and physical processes helps lower costs for labor, equipment, maintenance and management.
+Automating business and physical processes helps lower costs for labor, equipment, maintenance, and management.
 Human workers are also responsible for less manual entry and processes, which means there will be significantly less chance for errors.
-That leads to major costs savings.
+That leads to major cost savings.

 That improved customer satisfaction is a major asset for any business, boosting both brand and reputation.
 Warehouse automation not only improves operations today, it prepares businesses for an increasingly competitive supply chain with very little room for errors and inefficiencies.
 It should be viewed as a strategic business initiative offering a very healthy ROI.